suncoast-devs/handbook/lessons/full-stack-build-an-app-create-first-controllers/index.md

 // GET: api/Restaurants/5
 //
 // Fetches and returns a specific restaurant by finding it by id.
 The id is specified in the
 // URL.
-In the sample URL above it is the `5`.
+In the sample URL above, it is the `5`.
 The "{id}" in the [HttpGet("{id}")] is what tells dotnet
 // to grab the id from the URL.
 It is then made available to us as the `id` argument to the method.
 //
 [HttpGet("{id}")]

 // PUT: api/Restaurants/5
 //
 // Update an individual restaurant with the requested id.
-The id is specified in the URL
+The id is specified in the URL.
-// In the sample URL above it is the `5`.
+// In the sample URL above, it is the `5`.
 The "{id} in the [HttpPut("{id}")] is what tells dotnet
 // to grab the id from the URL.
 It is then made available to us as the `id` argument to the method.
 //
-// In addition the `body` of the request is parsed and then made available to us as a Restaurant
+// In addition, the `body` of the request is parsed and then made available to us as a Restaurant
 // variable named restaurant.
 The controller matches the keys of the JSON object the client
 // supplies to the names of the attributes of our Restaurant POCO class.
 This represents the
 // new values for the record.